 Identified/Assessed dangerous goods acceptance checklist (focus: contains DGR requirements, information that identifies person that performed acceptance check).
-Interviewed responsible responser(s) in some exertions

-□ Interviewed responsible manager(s) in cargo operations.

-- □ Examined process(es) for development/maintenance of dangerous goods acceptance checklist. - □ Observed cargo acceptance operations (focus: dangerous goods acceptance in accordance with DGR requirements). - □ Other Actions (Specify)

-Sample checklists for non-radioactive shipments, radioactive shipments and dry ice (carbon dioxide, solid) are found in the back of the DGR.
+□ Interviewed responsible manager(s) in cargo operations. □ Examined process(es) for development/maintenance of dangerous goods acceptance checklist.
+Observed cargo acceptance operations (focus: dangerous goods acceptance in accordance with DGR requirements). □ Other Actions (Specify) Guidance Sample checklists for non-radioactive shipments, radioactive shipments and dry ice (carbon dioxide, solid) are found in the back of the DGR.
 Refer to DGR 9.1.3 for guidance that addresses the Dangerous Goods Acceptance Checklist.

-If the Operator transports dangerous goods as revenue or non-revenue cargo, the Operator shall have procedures to ensure the use of a Dangerous Goods Acceptance Checklist as specified in CGO 3.2.1 to verify:

-- (i) Package(s), overpack(s) or freight containers, as applicable, are correctly marked and labeled: - (ii) The Shipper's Declaration for Dangerous Goods, if required, or other documentation complies with the requirements of the current edition of the DGR.
-(GM)

-Identified/Assessed procedures for use of dangerous goods acceptance checklist (focus: checklist is used to verify package marking/labeling, documentation compliance).

-- ☐ Interviewed responsible manager(s) in cargo operations. - □ Observed cargo acceptance operations (focus: use of dangerous goods acceptance checklist to verify package marking/labeling, documentation compliance). - □ Other Actions (Specify)

-Refer to DGR 9.1.3 for guidance that addresses use of the Dangerous Goods Acceptance Checklist.

-If the Operator transports dangerous goods as revenue or non-revenue cargo, the Operator shall have procedures to ensure any package, overpack, freight container, or ULD containing dangerous goods is inspected and is not accepted, unless:

-- (i) Properly marked and labeled;

-- (ii) There is no leakage:

-- (iii) Its integrity has not been compromised.
-(GM)

-Identified/Assessed procedures for inspection dangerous goods shipments prior to acceptance for transport.

-□ Interviewed responsible manager(s) in cargo operations.
+CGO 3.2.2 If the Operator transports dangerous goods as revenue or non-revenue cargo, the Operator shall have procedures to ensure the use of a Dangerous Goods Acceptance Checklist as specified in CGO 3.2.1 to verify: (i) Package(s), overpack(s) or freight containers, as applicable, are correctly marked and labeled; (ii) The Shipper's Declaration for Dangerous Goods, if required, or other documentation complies with the requirements of the current edition of the DGR.
+(GM) Auditor Actions □ Identified/Assessed procedures for use of dangerous goods acceptance checklist (focus: checklist is used to verify package marking/labeling, documentation compliance). ☐ Interviewed responsible manager(s) in cargo operations. □ Observed cargo acceptance operations (focus: use of dangerous goods acceptance checklist to verify package marking/labeling, documentation compliance). □ Other Actions (Specify) Guidance Refer to DGR 9.1.3 for guidance that addresses use of the Dangerous Goods Acceptance Checklist.
+CGO 3.2.4 If the Operator transports dangerous goods as revenue or non-revenue cargo, the Operator shall have procedures to ensure any package, overpack, freight container, or ULD containing dangerous goods is inspected and is not accepted, unless: (i) Properly marked and labeled; (ii) There is no leakage; (iii) Its integrity has not been compromised.
+(GM) Auditor Actions for transport. □ Interviewed responsible manager(s) in cargo operations d responsible manager(s) in cargo operations.